05bit/peewee-async/README.md

 @asyncio.coroutine
 def my_handler():
-    # Open async connection in place to simplify example
-    yield from database.connect_async(loop=loop)
+    TestModel.create(text="Yo, I can do it sync!")
-    all_objects = yield from aiopeewee.execute(TestModel.select())
+    yield from aiopeewee.create_object(TestModel, text="Not bad.
+Watch this, I'm async!") all_objects = yield from aiopeewee.execute(TestModel.select())
-    database.close()
+    for obj in all_objects:
+        print(obj.text)

+loop.run_until_complete(database.connect_async(loop=loop))
 loop.run_until_complete(my_handler())
 ```

-Wrapping is possible because peewee queries are lazy objects.
-So you may
-construct them in generic way, you should just avoid avaluation.
-At this time
-module does not provide asynchronous reading of related objects.

 Discuss
 -------

-Project state is "poof of concept proto", so feel free to add discussion
-topics to issue tracker: https://github.com/05bit/python-aiopeewee/issues
+You are welcome to add discussion topics or bug reports to tracker on GitHub: https://github.com/05bit/python-aiopeewee/issues

 License
 -------